-Combined BS in Accounting/MBA (online)
+Combined BS in Accounting/MBA online

-Dr. Kathie Shaffer Chair, Department of Accounting 301.687.4388 kshaffer@frostburg.edu This program is only available to students who have graduated or will graduate from Frostburg State University with a bachelor's degree in accounting.
+This program is only available to students who have graduated or will graduate from FSU with a bachelor's degree in accounting.

-The 150-hour combined BS/MBA program enables eligible students to complete Frostburg State University's BS in Accounting and MBA degree programs with 150 hours of academic credit.
-Separate pursuit of these degrees would require a minimum of 156 hours of course work.
+The 153-hour combined BS/MBA program enables eligible students to complete FSU's BS in Accounting and MBA degree programs with 153 hours of academic credit.
+Separate pursuit of each of the above degrees would require a minimum of 156 hours of course work.
 All CPA exam candidates in many states, including Maryland, are required to complete 150 hours of academic credit.
 Completion of this combined BS/MBA program will meet all educational requirements for CPA exam candidacy in many states, including Maryland.
-This program is available to students that have graduated or will graduate from FSU with a bachelor's degree in accounting.